Deadpool (film)

-Deadpool was released in the United States on February 12, 2016, after an unconventional marketing campaign.
-The film achieved both financial and critical success.
-It earned over $782 million against a $58 million budget, becoming the ninth-highest grossing film of 2016 and breaking numerous records, including the highest-grossing R-rated film at the time.
-Critics praised Reynolds' performance, the film's style and faithfulness to the comics, along with its action sequences, though some criticized the plot as formulaic and were divided on the film's adult humor.
-It received many awards and nominations, including two Critics' Choice awards and two Golden Globe nominations.
+The film achieved both critical and commercial success, earning $782.6 million against a $58 million budget, becoming the ninth-highest-grossing film of 2016 and breaking numerous records, including the highest-grossing film in the X-Men series and the highest-grossing R-rated film at the time.
+Critics praised Reynolds' performance, the film's style, faithfulness to the comics, and action sequences, though some criticized the plot as formulaic.
+The film received many awards and nominations, including two Critics' Choice awards and two Golden Globe nominations.
+Two sequels have been released: Deadpool 2 (2018) and Deadpool & Wolverine (2024), with the latter being part of Phase Five of the Marvel Cinematic Universe.